In 2023 we celebrate the 50th anniversary of the 1st worldwide satellite concert by ONE man.

 made in L.A. and shipped to Hawaii.

-the wife of Kui Lee heard that about Elvis' concert for her
+- When Nani Lee, the wife of Kui Lee, heard of Elvis' concert for her

-charity foundation, she had to go straight to the doctor for tranquilizers.
+charity foundation, she went straight to the doctor for tranquilizers.

-charge money for a TV audience, so donations were asked for
+- No money is to be charged for a TV audience, so donations were asked for

 each ticket.